 Camera guidelines - what you will need

-- A DSLR camera is ideally the best type of camera you can have if you want to really explore and experiment with photography.
+- A DSLR or mirrorless camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
 However, all types of cameras are welcome, including ipads, tablets, and mobile phones.

 - Desire to explore a new activity and learn something new - Open mind to welcome new ideas - Enthusiasm to get creative

 Refund & Cancellation Policy